Maou-sama/ShowTracker/README.md

 # ShowTracker
 CS4523 Design Project

+Initial Release complete as of 12/6/17.
+Future implementations will be considered

-A program designed for searching various type of shows(currently movie, tv show and anime) and track it with user input (user has to manually input the episode watched)
+A program designed for searching various type of shows(currently movies, tv shows, and anime) and tracking it with user input (user has to manually input the episode watched).

-Dependency:
+Dependencies:

 -Python 3.x